-- If a decision of a meeting is put to the vote, the outcome will be determined by the majority of those National Members voting.
-Community Members shall have no right to vote.
+If a decision of a meeting is put to the vote, the outcome will be determined by the majority of those Members voting.
 Voting will be by a show of hands except where a poll is requested or required.
-Votes cannot be taken on resolutions which conflict with any provisions of these Rules or the law. - Where a vote is by a show of hands every National Member, including the Parent, present in person has one vote.
-Where a vote is by a poll every National Member, including the Parent, present in person or who has appointed a representative has one vote.
-Where an appointed proxy is present, and he/she advises the Chairperson, the Chairperson shall direct that the vote is by a poll. - 29.2 In relation to the election of Board Members, the vote is by a poll. - If there is an equal number of votes for and against a resolution, or in relation to the election of Board Members, the Chairperson will have a second and deciding vote.
+Votes cannot be taken on resolutions which conflict with any provisions of these Rules or the law.

+- Where a vote is by a show of hands every Member present in person has one vote.
+Where a vote is by a poll every Member present in person or who has appointed a representative has one vote.
+Where an appointed proxy is present, and he/she advises the Chairperson, the Chairperson shall direct that the vote is by a poll. - In relation to the election of Board Members, the vote is by a poll using the ballot paper issued to the Members prior to the meeting; votes received by post in advance of the meeting will be counted in the total number of votes at the meeting. - If there is an equal number of votes for and against a resolution, or in relation to the election of Board Members, the Chairperson will have a second and deciding vote.
 The Chairperson's announcement of the decision of a vote will be final and conclusive.
 The decision is then recorded in the minutes of the meeting.
-There is no need to record the number of votes for or against the decision. - A poll can be required before or immediately after a vote by a show of hands, if the Parent or at least one-tenth of the National Members present at the meeting (in person or by proxy through a representative appointed in accordance with Rule 27.1) request this. - 31.2 A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
+There is no need to record the number of votes for or against the decision. - A poll can be required before or immediately after a vote by a show of hands, if at least one-tenth of the Members present at the meeting (in person or by proxy through a representative appointed in accordance with Rule 27.1) request this. - 31.2 A poll must take place as soon as the Chairperson has agreed to it, in line with the Chairperson's instructions.
 The result of the poll will stand as the decision of the meeting.